**NOTE: All chronology dates are model year, unless noted otherwise. CY refers to “Calendar Year.”**

 Complementing the freshened exterior, Land Cruiser received an updated interior available in either Sandstone or Black.
 Additional refinements included perforated leather trim with ventilated front seats, a higher gloss wood grain finish, brighter silver instrument panel ornamentation, chrome-plated air registers and updated meter-cluster lighting.
 New interior convenience features included a Multi-terrain Monitor with front, side or rear selectable views; a new Multi-information Display; an Eco Driving Indicator light and zone display; a heated steering wheel; Dynamic Radar Cruise Control; an additional power outlet (DC 12V) at the rear of the center console; and a rear cargo deck power outlet that was changed to AC 120V from AC 115V.

-After it was refreshed in 2013, the 2014 model year Land Cruiser carries over unchanged.
+After it was refreshed in 2013, the 2014 and 2015 model year Land Cruiser carried over unchanged.
 What does it mean?

 Land Cruiser: Land Cruiser is Toyota's flagship four-wheel drive vehicle.
 The name was derived from the ability, demonstrated by the very earliest versions of this iconic brand, to literally cruise across rough ground, and implies its go-anywhere ability.
 Where is it built?